-Between December 2009 and February 2012, we performed EVLA in 58 patients.
-10 patients had EVLA for both of their legs.
+Between December 2009 and February 2012, we performed EVLA to 58 patients.
+Ten patients had EVLA for both of their legs.
 GSVs and SSVs of the same limb were treated in 4 (7%) patients by EVLA.
 In total, 68 GSVs were treated with EVLA.
+Patient characteristics are given in Table 1.